Aermoss/VEGA/README.md

 # VEGAEngine
-A game engine made with C++ using OpenGL
+A game engine made in C++ using OpenGL

 # Examples
 ## Creating a window